itzmeanjan/raccoon/README.md

 ## Testing

-For ensuring functional correctness of this Raccoon post-quantum digital signature algorithm library implemenation, issue
+For ensuring functional correctness of this Raccoon post-quantum digital signature scheme's library implemenation, issue

 ```bash
 make -j            # Run tests without any sort of sanitizers